-In January 2020, Shannon formed the Shannon Sea Ensemble to serve as a performance outlet for her avant-garde and experimental compositions.
+In 2020, Sea formed an ensemble to serve as a performance outlet for her avant-garde and experimental compositions.
 The Shannon Sea Ensemble's core instrumentation consists of a piano, synthesizer, two violins, a viola, and a cello.
-The Ensemble will be featured on Shannon's forthcoming debut EP, The Space Between, and in her performance art and sound installation pieces.
-When Shannon is not performing with the Ensemble, she performs her solo works on piano and synthesizer.
+The Ensemble will be featured on Sea's forthcoming debut EP, The Space Between, and in her performance art and sound installation pieces.
+When Sea is not performing with the Ensemble, she performs her solo works on piano and synthesizer.

-Shannon views listening as a form of activism and meditation.
+Sea views listening as a form of activism and meditation.
 She believes that sound can heal and expand one's consciousness.
-Shannon regularly hosts sound healing and sound meditation sessions in Berlin, in which she performs an experimental live-set using synthesizers, field recordings, improv, sound design, and the language of classical music.
+Sea regularly hosts sound healing and sound meditation sessions in Berlin, in which she performs an experimental live-set using synthesizers, field recordings, improv, sound design, and the language of classical music.

-Largely self-taught, Shannon began studying music theory and composition in 2017, after a career in law.
-She launched her music career in 2019, and her debut EP, The Space Between, will be released in 2020.
-Shannon will start touring after the release of The Space Between.
+Largely self-taught, Sea began studying music theory and composition in 2017, after a career in law.
+She launched her music career in 2019, and her debut EP, The Space Between, will be released in 2021.
+Sea will start touring after the release of The Space Between.

 Sea's influences are Harold Budd, Alice Coltrane, Keith Jarrett, Eliane Radigue, Nina Simone, and Toru Takemitsu.